Mbaruku2003/alx-higher_level_programming/0x02-python-import_modules/README.md

 object is the function name we are to use sometimes especiaally in mathematicall , os and internet modules we might have soething that looks like:
->>> modulename.obect(what is to be operated on)
+>>> modulename.obect(what is to be operated on) if __name__ == "__main__: makes a code inexectable even when imported, it is also important when testing a piece of code when importing a defined function , we specify the function name while importing and so it becomes the module name to use the imported function in a printing, we will call the entire function as a whole allong with its parameters parenthesised we use square brackets when dealing with argv i.e argv[] we use int() to cast strings in python to numbers